laravel/pennant/notes.md

 ### Returning a lottery

-Lotteries are a first party citizen.
-Because they are callable, they may be passed as an argument...
+As a convenience, lotteries are a first party citizen.
+Because they are callable, they may be passed as an argument without the need for a closure...

 ```php
 <?php